 Skip to main content

-Step 1 You get a letter from the DWP telling you their decision on your claim.
-Use our work capability assessment mandatory reconsideration tool to ask for a mandatory reconsideration if:
+Step 1 - You get a letter from the DWP telling you their decision on your claim.
+Use our free work capability assessment mandatory reconsideration tool to ask for a mandatory reconsideration if:

-● your claim has been closed because they say you didn’t send back the ESA50 questionnaire in time.
+● your claim has been closed because they say you didn’t send back the WCA50 questionnaire in time.

 ● your claim has been closed because you didn’t go to the assessment.

-● you claimed Universal Credit and you have been found not to have limited capability for work, or think you have been given the wrong award.
+● you claimed Universal Credit and you have been found not to have limited capability for work (no award), or think you have been given the wrong award.

 You are supposed to ask for a mandatory reconsideration within one month of the date at the top of the letter to ask for a mandatory reconsideration, although you can ask later.
 Our mandatory reconsideration letter tool will show you how and where to provide an explanation of the delay.
 A mandatory reconsideration is where the DWP look at the decision again.
 The decision letter from the DWP will tell you if you must do this before you appeal.